 Excuse my play on words, but have you?
 If not, why?

 I know digging a well can be expensive.
-Like upwards of $10,000 expensive.
+Upwards of $10,000 expensive.
 But it is a solid water source completely off-grid.
 I’m not saying all wells will last forever because we all know that they won’t.

 However, it is still a solid option.